-Some models are factory equipped with the Comfort Alert TM Diagnostics device in the control box (refer to Figure 17).
+Some models are factory equipped with the Comfort Alert[TM] Diagnostics device in the control box (refer to Figure 14).
 Comfort Alert provides around-the-clock monitoring for common electrical problems, compressor defects, and broad system faults.
 If trouble is detected, an alert code is displayed with a flashing LED indicator.
+Alert codes are listed in Figure 15.